mend/renovate-ce-ee/docs/prometheus-metrics.md

         <code>gauge</code>
       </td>
       <td>
-        Current age in seconds of the oldest pending job by worker queue.
+        Current age in seconds of the oldest pending job by worker queue and schedule.
       </td>
       <td>
         Labels: